julienr/vim-cellmode/README.md

     let g:screen_sessionname='ipython'
     let g:screen_window='0'

-This scripts relies on a temporary file to send text from vim to tmux.
-By default, tempname() is used to get a temporary file, but if you set g:cellmode_fname , this will be used instead.
+This scripts relies on temporary files to send text from vim to tmux.
+To allow cell execution queuing, we use a rolling buffer of temporary files.
+You can control the size of the buffer by defining `g:cellmode_n_files` (10 by default).

 To choose between tmux and screen, set g:cellmode_use_tmux=1 (or 0 if you want screen).
 Note that currently, CopyToScreen relies on OSX' pbcopy to set the paste buffer.